Offsetting Losses

 Important Considerations

-Traders must understand that hedging is not free.
-Beyond transaction costs, the "opportunity cost" of a hedge is the potential profit forgone due to offsetting losses.
-If a market moves strongly in your favor, a fully hedged position will not participate in that upside.
-Furthermore, liquidity can affect the realization of offsetting losses.
-In volatile markets, the bid-ask spread on the hedging instrument may widen, potentially increasing the loss beyond what was calculated.
-Monitoring the "basis" (the difference between the spot price and the futures price) is critical, as basis widening or narrowing can lead to imperfect offsets.
+Traders and risk managers must understand that hedging is not a free lunch.
+Beyond the obvious transaction costs like commissions and bid-ask spreads, the primary "opportunity cost" of a hedge is the potential profit forgone due to offsetting losses.
+If a market moves strongly in your favor—a "bull run" in stocks or a "super-cycle" in commodities—a fully hedged position will not participate in that upside.
+This can lead to underperformance compared to unhedged peers, which can be difficult to explain to shareholders who only see the losses on the hedge and not the avoided risks.
+Furthermore, liquidity and execution risk can affect the actual realization of offsetting losses.
+In highly volatile or "gapping" markets, the bid-ask spread on the hedging instrument may widen significantly, or the instrument might stop trading entirely (as seen in some commodity "limit up" or "limit down" moves).
+This can increase the loss beyond what was originally calculated in the risk model.
+Monitoring the "basis"—the difference between the spot price of the asset and the price of the hedging instrument—is critical.
+If the basis widens or narrows unexpectedly, it can lead to "basis risk," where the offsetting loss does not perfectly match the gain, leaving the entity with an unintended net exposure.

 Common Beginner Mistakes